About Assessment at Claremont McKenna College

 Assessment of major and departmental learning outcomes.

-Decennial external reviews of academic departments and programs.
+Decennial external reviews of academic departments, programs, and centers.

-CMC conducts external reviews of departments and programs on a rotating 10-year schedule.
-Departments produce in-depth self-study reports that are shared with a team of experts in the relevant field.
+CMC conducts external reviews of departments, programs, and centers on a rotating 10-year schedule.
+In preparation for the external review, they produce in-depth self-study reports that are shared with a team of experts in the relevant field.
 CMC hosts visiting external teams on campus for three days each semester to conduct interviews with faculty members, administrators, and students; observe classes and other instructional activity; and review a program’s student learning outcomes assessments.
-The final report composed by the visiting team is shared with the department, the Assessment Committee, the senior administration, and the Academic Affairs Committee of the Board of Trustees.
+The final report composed by the visiting team is shared with the department, the senior administration, and the Academic Affairs Committee of the Board of Trustees.
 It also serves as a compelling impetus for considerations related to improving departmental curricula, administrative operations, staffing, budgeting, and learning outcomes.

 For more information on CMC’s routine assessment programs, please contact T. Colleen Wynn, AVP for Institutional Research and Assessment, who serves as CMC’s Accreditation Liaison Officer.